rehierl/node-tree-outliner/3-basic-design/3-0-2-sections.md

 Consequently, the root node of a tree must always be treated as a sectioning node.
 That is especially true, if the algorithm's initial node is the tree's absolute root node (e.g. the HTML `<body>` element).

+**CLARIFICATION**
+Any node sequence, in the context of an outline algorithm, always contains at least one sectioning node.
+Put differently, any node sequence always has a first and a last sectioning node.
+In addition to that, the first node of a node sequence always is a sectioning node.

+That is, because the node sequence's first node (i.e. the root node) must be treated as a sectioning node.